scrapy/scrapy/docs/topics/spider-middleware.rst

 - either a path to a ``scrapy.spidermiddlewares.referer.ReferrerPolicy`` subclass — a custom policy or one of the built-in ones (see classes below),
-- or one of the standard W3C-defined string values,
+- or one or more comma-separated standard W3C-defined string values,
 - or the special ``"scrapy-default"``.

 =======================================  ========================================================================